Skip to Main Content

 If you need to cover smaller funding gaps or have already exhausted the aid available, then an ISA is a viable option.
 Just make sure you shop around because if you have good credit, you may be able to get better terms with a private loan from some lenders.

 Income share agreements are one option for student loan repayment that can lessen the burden for borrowers by capping their costs based on income.
 These arrangements work great for some borrowers but can also result in excess payments if a cap is not in place.
-Consider the amount you need to borrow and your potential earnings after college to determine if an ISA is right for you.
+Calculate the amount you need to borrow and compare this number with your potential earnings after college to determine if an ISA is right for you.